Information for term Leadership Through Mandela's Example

 Mandela lived his life according to the African philosophy Ubuntu, which teaches that all humans share a common bond, and it is through our interactions that we discover that bond and our own humanity.

-Under the guidance of CIEE staff in cooperation with a local NGO partner, you’ll have opportunities to experience Ubuntu while working on projects to expand access to education and resources for people in need.
-You will pair up routinely with local youth to help make a difference in the lives of others — from creating a more conducive learning environment at a library, to assisting a service group in its mission to house, teach, and support homeless people.
+Under the guidance of CIEE staff in cooperation with local NGO partners, you’ll have opportunities to experience Ubuntu while working on projects, from creating a more conducive learning environment at a library, to assisting a service group in its mission to house, teach, and support homeless people.

 A new-found confidence and the ability to work across cultural lines